Is Life Insurance Worth It?

 When deciding if life insurance is right for you, it helps to look at what stage of life you’re in and determine the benefits of life insurance for you and your beneficiaries.

-Someone who is single, independently wealthy or has no dependents may not benefit from life insurance.
+Someone who is single, independently wealthy or without dependents may not benefit from life insurance.
 On the other hand, some single people will still buy life insurance so that they might take care of a parent, sibling or business partner who is not a dependent but who might struggle financially without them.

 However, for those people who have loved ones who depend on them financially, or for someone who has debts that would become the responsibility of their dependents or estate, life insurance is likely worth it.
 It offers financial protection to those you love and is prudent financial planning.